 Thinking about going solar?
 Once you connect your solar PV system to the grid, you receive credit for electricity you provide to the grid – a system called net energy metering.
 Your electric rate structure also changes so that you are charged (or credited) differently depending on the time of day.
-Kilowatt-hours used (or produced) weekdays from 11am-6pm have a higher value than those used (or produced) at other times.
+Kilowatt-hours used (or produced) from 4pm-9pm would have a higher value than those used (or produced) at other times.

 This will allow us to estimate solar production at your exact location.